laberning/openrowingmonitor/docs/README.md

 ## Features

 Open Rowing Monitor aims to provide you with metrics directly, connect to watches, apps and games via bluetooth or ANT+ and allow you to export your data to the analysis tool of your choice.
 These features have been tested intensily, where most features have survived flawlessly over 3 million meters of rowing with different types of rowing machines.
-The underlying V1 physics engine has been validated against a Concept2 PM5 in 250 sessions (totalling 1.8 million meters), and results deviate less than 0.05% for every rowing session.

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img src="img/openrowingmonitor_frontend.png" width="700"><br clear="left">